cc5212/2019-twitter-kafka-visuals/README.md

 There were many things that could be improved, principally improving the code to get results that are useful in a certain way.
 Also, the technologies involved (principally Kafka and Docker) were not used at its maximum, ignoring a lot of cool features that would let us scale up the processing power to handle an XLarge amount of data.

-By the other hand this is the first approach to generate analysis to a massive real-time data source that we made with good results and we believe in the potential of this Docker-based architecture and the power to extend this scripts with more analysis and new features as a database or preprocessing scripts to catalog and push to Kafka again in a different topic.
+By the other hand, this is the first approach to generate analysis to a massive real-time data source that we made with good results and we believe in the potential of this Docker-based architecture and the power to extend this scripts with more analysis and new features as a database or preprocessing scripts to catalog and push to Kafka again in a different topic.

 ## Contributors

+**Jorge Gutiérrez**<br>
 **Cristóbal Loyola**<br>
-**Jorge Gutiérrez**<br>
 **Benjamín Zamora**<br>

 ---